How well would a food search engine work on the Web?

 If you were to try to find information about food choices available at dining spots near you, you might be lucky enough to find a local dining guide, which provides a list of restaurants and their locations on a map.

 That list of restaurants may display the name, phone number, address, and user ratings for each restaurant, and possibly a menu for the restaurant.

-After selecting a restaurant, you might be able to visit an online menu for the restaurant, usually made up of textual description of the dishes offered by that restaurant.
+After selecting a restaurant, you might be able to visit an online menu for the restaurant, usually made up of a textual description of the dishes offered by that restaurant.

-If you’ve tried to do this yourself, and I have more than once, it can be time consuming, and often results in picking a place rather than a meal.
+If you’ve tried to do this yourself, and I have more than once, it can be time-consuming, and often results in picking a place rather than a meal.